How To Find Help For Complex Post-Traumatic Stress Disorder: CPTSD Therapist

 Online cognitive-behavioral therapy for CPTSD

-If you're ready to try online PTSD or PTSD counseling, consider signing up through a platform like BetterHelp that can help you match with a therapist who helps you feel safe and respected.
-While BetterHelp does not accept health insurance directly, it is affordable, costing between $65-$100 per week (based on factors such as your location, referral source, preferences, therapist availability and any applicable discounts or promotions that might apply), for one live session and text chatting with your therapist.
+If you're ready to try online therapy for PTSD or PTSD counseling, consider signing up through a platform like BetterHelp that can help you match with a therapist who helps you feel safe and respected.
+While BetterHelp does not accept health insurance directly, it offers affordable therapy, costing between $65-$100 per week (based on factors such as your location, referral source, preferences, therapist availability, and any applicable discounts or promotions that might apply), for one live session and text chatting with your therapist.
 Through the platform, you can indicate any types of therapies that you're interested in trying upon signing up, along with any existing diagnosis or concerns you may have about CPTSD.

 C-PTSD can cause distressing symptoms, but you're not alone.
 Many forms of therapy may benefit you as you work through your experiences, including CBT, DBT, and EMDR.
-Consider contacting a licensed professional to learn more about these modalities and gain insight into your symptoms.
+Consider contacting a licensed therapist to learn more about these therapy modalities and gain insight into your symptoms.

-What happens if CPTSD is not treated and does it ever go away?
+What happens if CPTSD is not treated by a therapist?

-If CPTSD isn’t treated, it may persist.
+If CPTSD isn’t treated by a professional therapist, it may persist.
 For many people, symptoms go away on their own in the weeks or months after the cause of PTSD leaves one's life.
-With therapeutic support, many people fully recover or experience only mild symptoms on occasion.
+With therapy, many people fully recover or experience only mild symptoms on occasion.

 Are people with PTSD more likely to experience substance abuse?